2017 New Jersey helicopter crash

 On 8 September 2017, a Schweizer 269C helicopter crashed after an uncontrolled descent during a power-off landing attempt at the Flying W Airport in Medford, New Jersey, United States.
-The aircraft had experienced engine trouble during a local sightseeing flight for the benefit of passenger Troy Gentry, cofounder and member of the popular American country music band Montgomery Gentry, which was scheduled to perform at a resort at the airport later that day.
+The aircraft had experienced engine trouble during a local sightseeing flight for the benefit of passenger Troy Gentry, cofounder and member of American country music duo Montgomery Gentry, which was scheduled to perform at a resort at the airport later that day.
 The pilot died at the scene; Gentry was pronounced dead after being taken to a hospital.

 Aircraft

 The accident aircraft was a Schweizer 269C-1 helicopter, Federal Aviation Administration (FAA) aircraft registration number N204HF, serial number 0109, manufactured in 2000, with 7899.2 total aircraft hours logged at the time of the accident.
 It was owned by Herlihy Helicopters, Inc. and operated by Helicopter Flight Services, an FAA Part 141 flight school.
 The craft had passed its most recent 100-hour inspection on 17 August 2017, at 7,884 total aircraft hours, a mere 15 aircraft hours prior to the accident.
 The aircraft was equipped with a 180 hp Lycoming HO-360-C1A engine.